w3c/paint-timing/README.md

 # PerformancePageLoadTiming firstPaint

 Web developers require more information on page load performance in the wild.
 There's no single point in time which represents when a page had loaded – there's a series of key moments during pageload which developers care about.
-For detailed motivation, see [Why First Paint doc](https://docs.google.com/document/d/1wdxSXo_jctZjdPaJeTtYYFF-rLtUFxrU72_7h9qbQaM/edit)
+For detailed motivation, see [Why First Paint? doc](https://docs.google.com/document/d/1wdxSXo_jctZjdPaJeTtYYFF-rLtUFxrU72_7h9qbQaM/edit)

 See the [`firstContentfulPaint`](https://github.com/tdresser/time-to-first-contentful-paint/blob/master/README.md) explainer for details on another of these moments.